metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 # DESCRIPTION

-`Template::Plex` facilitates the use of perl (not embedded perl) as a template language.
+`Template::Plex` facilitates the use of Perl (not embedded perl) as a template language.
 It implements bootstrapping and a system to load, cache, inherit and render templates with minimal code.